jimcasey/home/docs/cloud-ide.md

 So I set out to create an environment where I could write, test and build new software, finding moderate success and one big exception: **It's very hard for me to be productive writing code in a terminal editor.**

 I'd hoped that this experiment would give me an excuse to beef up my terminal editor chops – I've worked with wizards who never touch the mouse and write brilliant software with just a command prompt and a dream – but I came to Vim late in life.
-Sure, I can `:wq` my way around a configuration file, but that's about it.
+I can `:wq` my way around a configuration file, but that's about it.
 Sure, there are other editors – I used [micro][1] to complete the [Advent of Code][2] challenge this year – but a steep learning curve combined with sometimes challenging keyboard support, I need a better solution.

 Like most people who write software, my IDE setup is a extremely personal choice.
-I'm not one with a lot of requirements – I primarily write software for the web and a simple editor will do – and as such Visual Studio Code has fit the bill for me since its inception.
+I'm don't have a ton of requirements – I primarily write software for the web and a simple editor will do – and as such Visual Studio Code has fit the bill for me since its inception.
 In my search for a new iPad IDE I was pleased to find [`code-server`][3], a project that brings a hosted Visual Studio Code to the browser.

 Below is chronicles how I was able to set up `code-server` and streamline the process spinning up a new development environment entirely in the cloud.